neutrino2306/The-Sheepology/README.md

 ## Why Sheep?

-Liszt’s father was literally a shepherd.
+Liszt’s father Adam Liszt()was literally a shepherd.

 In his diaries, Liszt described himself as having an “extremely sheeplike character.”